 The Marine and Coastal Access Act 2009 established the legislative basis for a marine planning system.
 The aim of the system is to achieve sustainable development in the marine area.
 The Secretary of State has delegated planning functions to the Marine Management Organisation (MMO) as the only body that produces statutory plans.
 The MMO are currently making the first marine plan in the East of England.
 There are 11 marine plans to be prepared in total all of which much be completed by 2021.
 Portland Harbour and Weymouth Bay fall within the south inshore area.
 It is not known at this time when this will be made.

 In the absence of a statutory plan Portland Harbour Authority have prepared 'The Portland Harbour Authority Marine Spatial Plan 2008'.
-Click here for the Policies and click here for the accompanying plan.
+Click here for the policies and the accompanying plan.
 The policies within this plan apply within the limits of jurisdiction of Portland Harbour Authority.
 This Marine Spatial Plan and the associated policies was authorised by the Board of Directors of the Harbour Authority in December 2008.

-A marine licence may also be required from the Marine Management Organisation and other authorities depending on the nature of the project.
+A marine licence may also be required from the Marine Management Organisation and a sea bed lease from the Crown Estate depending on the nature of the project.

 Portland Harbour Authority are in regular dialogue with authorities with planning, consenting and environmental responsibilities including Portland Harbour Consultative Committee, Weymouth & Portland Borough Council, the Marine Management Organisation, the Centre for Environment, Fisheries and Science, the Inshore Fisheries and Conservation Authority, Natural England, English Heritage, Environment Agency and Dorset County Council as examples.